ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.weatherunderground/README.md

 There is a still a problem with encoding.
 The addresses with "äüöß" will be shown wrong.

 ## Changelog
+### 3.4.2 (2022-04-26)
+* (Apollon77) Added special logging when no current observation data are available because Station most likely offline to reduce confusion

 ### 3.4.1 (2022-03-13)
 * (bluefox) Use axios for communication
 * (bluefox) make sure date states are filled correctly